 Earth's Atmosphere and the Need for Space Telescopes

 Telescopes on the Earth must contend with both atmospheric turbulence and atmospheric absorption.
 Over the last few decades, astronomers have developed sophisticated Adaptive Optics (AO) systems that can be used to sharpen the images of ground-based telescopes.
 However, such systems only work over relatively small fields, are effective only at wavelengths longer than ~0.5 μm, and often come at the cost of spatial and time varying "point spread functions" (PSFs).
-For most scientific studies, it is crucially important to have sharp and stable PSFs.
+For most scientific studies, it is vitally important to have sharp and stable PSFs.

 Ground-based images in the visible region are blurry because the Earth's atmosphere absorbs and scatters starlight.
 At red-optical and infrared wavelengths (i.e., longer than λ~0.8 μm), observations are possible only in discrete and usually narrow "windows" — at least until one reaches the broad radio window at ~1 cm.
 In the ultraviolet (UV) region (i.e., at wavelengths shorter than ~0.3 μm), the atmosphere is almost entirely opaque due to the combination of ozone absorption and Rayleigh scattering.